A bijection between $m$-cluster-tilting objects and $(m+2)$-angulations in $m$-cluster categories: Noncrossing arcs and extensions

-\begin{proof} The case where $\alpha$ and $\beta$ are of type one is the most difficult.
+\begin{proof} \cor{The cases where $\alpha$ or $\beta$ are of type different from $1$ are immediate, and left to the reader.
+The case where $\alpha$ and $\beta$ are of type one (it means, crossing the space between both inner polygons, see figure \ref{fig:cross}) is the most difficult.
 The arcs cut the polygon $P$ into $4$ parts.
 If we cannot draw an $m$-ear between one of the parts, it means that the number of vertices strictly contained in a part is at most $m-1$ in each part.
 Then the total number of vertices is at most $4(m-1)+4$.
-Then $(n-2)m \leq 4m$ this means $n \leq 6$. \end{proof}
+Then $(n-2)m \leq 4m$ this means $n \leq 6$.} \end{proof}

 \begin{rmk} If $n=5$ or $n=6$, then the only case where we cannot reduce to $\tilde{D}_4$ is when $\alpha$ and $\beta$ are of type $1$.
 But at this moment there exists $k < m$ such that $\alpha=\beta[k]$, then there exists a nonzero extension between $\alpha$ and $\beta$. \end{rmk}